IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 Files
     Methods can accept file uploads by using a parameter of type :csharp:`IntelliTect.Coalesce.Models.IFile` (or any derived type, like :csharp:`IntelliTect.Coalesce.Models.File`).

+:csharp:`ICollection<T>` or :csharp:`IEnumerable<T>`
+    Collections of any of the above valid return types above are also valid return types.

 :csharp:`<YourDbContext> db`
     If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method call.
 For :ref:`Services` which don't have a defined backing EF context, this is treated as having an implicit :csharp:`[Inject]` attribute.